DaveMielke/NBP/b2g/ui/doc/navigation.rst

 Text Selection
 --------------

-When on an editable text field, any sequence of text within that field can be easily **selected**.
+When within an input area, any sequence of text within that field can be easily **selected**.
 This is how to do it:

 1) If necessary, use the Forward and Backward keys to pan to a place where the